 FOREWORD

-The COPAS 202x Accounting Procedure was developed as a replacement to the 2005 model form.
-The 202x model form and this interpretation arose out a need to update the 2005 form to reflect current industry needs and practices.
+The COPAS 202x Accounting Procedure and this interpretation were developed as a successor to the 2005 model form, to reflect current industry needs and practices.
 It was developed with the following model form operating agreements in mind: AAPL 610-1989, 1989H, and 2015, AAPL 710-2002 and RMMLF Form 2-1994.
 The accounting procedure can also be adapted for use in other types of operations such as facility agreements.
 Regardless of which agreement form governs, and whether this accounting procedure will be used in a new agreement or to amend an existing agreement, users should exercise caution to ensure the agreement fits the operational, commercial and other issues pertaining to the property and situation, and make appropriate modifications.

 The purpose of this publication is to explain, interpret, and elaborate on the provisions of the COPAS 202x Accounting Procedure and the intent of the drafters.
 It does not replace Model Form Interpretations that pertain to other COPAS model form accounting procedures.
 This publication also does not replace provisions of any accounting procedure that is part of any existing agreement.